Closing costs you should expect

 • Title Insurance

-Sellers: As we hammer out your transaction, I'll not only work to get the optimal sales price, but I'll also campaign for limited closing costs.
-And once we've arrived at an agreement, I'll fully explain the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we hammer out your transaction, not only will I work to get the highest sales price, but I'll also push for limited closing costs.
+And once we've reached an agreement, I'll fully clarify the closing costs so you know exactly where your money is going.

-Buyers: When purchasing real estate in Pierce County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not surprised when you get to the closing appointment.
-I'll be willing to go through the LE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.
+Buyers: If you're purchasing a house in Pierce County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a suitable range so you're not astonished when you arrive at the closing appointment.
+I'll be glad to go over the LE with you, answering your questions and highlighting any estimates that are uncertain.

 Got a Question?